Shayype White Paper

 one-time code is sent by text/SMS.
 This is widely used and is often confused

-with Two-factor; however, it offers far less protection due to the ease with
+with two-factor; however, it offers far less protection due to the ease with

-themselves.
-Security experts acknowledge it is far too easy to walk into a
+codes to themself.
+Security experts acknowledge it is far too easy for anyone

-phone shop and claim someone else’s number and create the impression that that
+to walk into a phone shop and claim someone else’s number is theirs, at the

-phone has been broken/lost.
+same time creating the impression that that their phone has been broken/lost.

 Identity and Access Management (IAM) – systems offered by companies such as ForgeRock, OKTA etc